saucelabs/forwarder/docs/content/cli/forwarder_run.md

 * Value Format: `<value>` (you can use empty command line switch to enable)
 * Default Value: `false`

-Authenticate to a configured upstream proxy with Kerberos (using `Proxy-Authorization` HTTP header in CONNECT requests).
+Authenticate to a configured upstream proxy with Kerberos (using `Proxy-Authorization` HTTP header).
 Please note that if forwarder configuration results in multiple proxies available (like PAC for example), forwarder will try to authenticate to each one of them.

 ### --kerberos-run-diagnostics {#kerberos-run-diagnostics}